umd-mith/mith-static/src/pages/news/spring-2010-roy-rosenzweig-forum-on-technology-and-the-humanities-the-library-of-congress-twitter-archive.md

 ---
 author:
-- 'MITH '
+  - "MITH "
-date: '2010-05-18T21:42:00.000Z'
+date: "2010-05-18T21:42:00.000Z"
 layout: ../../layouts/PostLayout.astro
 slug: spring-2010-roy-rosenzweig-forum-on-technology-and-the-humanities-the-library-of-congress-twitter-archive
+title:
-title: 'Spring 2010 Roy Rosenzweig Forum on Technology and the Humanities: The Library of Congress Twitter Archive'
+  "Spring 2010 Roy Rosenzweig Forum on Technology and the Humanities: The Library of Congress Twitter Archive"
 ---

 Beth Dulabahn, Director of Integration Management in the Office of Strategic Initiatives at the Library of Congress, will talk about the donation of the Twitter archive to the library.
 Beth was involved in the talks with Twitter and will provide some background and insight into this major digital acquisition.
 There will also be a general discussion of the value of the archive and related issues.